DanielKocan/DanielKocan.github.io/pages/about.md

 📚 Currently a second-year student at **Breda University of Applied Sciences**, <br>
 💻 Writing C++ scripts for Unreal Engine projects <br>
 🔗 Experienced with GitHub and Perforce collaboration <br>
-💡 Always trying to follow the KISS (Keep It Simple, Stupid) principle <br>
+💡 Always trying to follow the KISS (Keep It Simple, Stupid) principle :D<br>
 🎯 Big fan of FPS games like Counter-Strike, Apex Legends, DOOM and more <br>
 <br>
 🌟 Always open to trying something new or just having a chat - feel free to get in touch! ^^. <br>